- Purpose of this guidance

 - Data protection law contains privacy rights which have to be respected in how we handle committee records.
 For example, we should not release committee information into the public domain (including the intranet) if that would release personal data about individuals in a way which would breach data protection law (see Personal data).

-The access rights created by Freedom of Information and Data Protection are subject to a number of exemptions and limitations, which serve to balance the right of access against the legitimate interests of the School and other organisations and individuals.
+The access rights created by Freedom of Information and data protection law are subject to a number of exemptions and limitations, which serve to balance the right of access against the legitimate interests of the School and other organisations and individuals.
 Where exemptions apply, committee records do not have to be made available - and in some cases, it would be unlawful or actionable to do so.
 Generally speaking, the right of access applies regardless of format, and both electronic and paper copies of committee records will be covered.

 Information which the School publishes does not have to be produced in response to a Freedom of Information request, as it is already accessible by other means.
 The Freedom of Information Act requires us to include this information in our Publication Scheme, which summarises the information which the School routinely makes available, the formats in which it is provided and whether any charge applies.
 For example: if we place the open minutes of a committee on the website and record this fact in the Publication Scheme, it is enough to refer persons seeking the minutes to the web source or to the relevant part of the Publication Scheme.
 We do not have to do detailed searching, as enquirers can search the information themselves.
 Placing material in the public domain thus reduces the burden of responding to information requests, as well as improving transparency and accountability in the School's proceedings.